 - Thinking Christianly recognizes no difference between sacred and secular, and touches every human endeavor from food production to waste management systems, from microbiology to cosmology.

 - Thinking Christianly is dynamic rather than static.
 It is not “Christian thought” etched in stone.
-It moves forward with ever new questions rather than once and for answers.
+It moves forward with ever new questions rather than once and for all answers.

 - Contrary to the popular image of the solitary scholar, thinking Christianly is both individual and communal.
 Great ideas may emerge in the wilderness but are tested and refined in diverse communities.